SeldonIO/MLServer/docs/runtimes/custom.md

-# Creating custom inference runtimes
+# Custom Inference Runtimes

-There may be cases where the [inference runtimes](../index) offered out-of-the-box by MLServer may not be enough, or where you may need extra custom functionality which is not included in MLServer (e.g. custom codecs).
+There may be cases where the [inference runtimes](./index) offered out-of-the-box by MLServer may not be enough, or where you may need **extra custom functionality** which is not included in MLServer (e.g. custom codecs).
 To cover these cases, MLServer lets you create custom runtimes very easily.

 This page covers some of the bigger points that need to be taken into account when extending MLServer.
-You can also see this [end-to-end example](../example/custom/README) which walks through the process of writing a custom runtime.
+You can also see this [end-to-end example](../examples/custom/README) which walks through the process of writing a custom runtime.

-## Writing a custom runtime
+## Writing a custom inference runtime

 MLServer is designed as an easy-to-extend framework, encouraging users to write their own custom runtimes easily.